Nova A.

 A research methodology is a systematic and detailed account of the methods and techniques employed in gathering and analyzing data.

 It explains the methods and steps used to collect and analyze information.
-It is essentially the "how" of how you conducted the research.
+It is essentially the "how" of how you conducted the research while writing a research paper.
 This section includes things like:

 • How the overall plan or strategy (research design) was decided.